-Filing An Initial Application for Unemployment Compensation Benefits
+Filing An Initial Claim

 *Beware of fraudulent unemployment websites.
 Always ensure you are on our site when filing for benefits, changing your personal info, or signing up for direct deposit.
 We will never ask you to pay for UC services, or ask you for your credit information.

 - Home address and mailing address (if different)